Halley Research Station

 Halley Research Station is a research facility in Antarctica on the Brunt Ice Shelf operated by the British Antarctic Survey (BAS).
 The base was established in 1956 to study the Earth's atmosphere.
 Measurements from Halley led to the discovery of the ozone hole in 1985.

 The current base is the sixth in a line of structures and includes design elements intended to overcome the challenge of building on a floating ice shelf without being buried and crushed by snow.
 As of 2020, the base has been left unstaffed through winter since 2017, due to concerns over the propagation of an ice crack and how this might cut off the evacuation route in an emergency.

-The Halley Bay Important Bird Area with its emperor penguin colony lies in the general vicinity of the base.
+The Halley Bay Important Bird Area with its emperor penguin colony lies in the vicinity of the base.

 History

 Halley Bay base was founded in 1956, for the International Geophysical Year of 1957–1958, by an expedition from the Royal Society.
 The bay where the expedition decided to set up their base was named after the astronomer Edmond Halley.
 Taken over by FIDS (subsequently BAS), it was designated as Base Z. The name was changed to Halley in 1977 as the original bay had disappeared because of changes in the ice shelf.

 In 2002, BAS realised that a calving event was possible which could destroy Halley V, so a competition was undertaken to design a replacement station.
-The current base, Halley VI officially opened in February 2013 after a test winter.
-It is the world's first fully relocatable terrestrial research station, and is distinguishable by its colourful modular structure built upon huge hydraulic skis.
+The current base, Halley VI, officially opened in February 2013 after a test winter.
+It is the world's first fully relocatable terrestrial research station.